paxdotdev/docs/src/intro-authors-and-contributors.md

 # Authors & Contributors

-The Pax open source project is stewarded by the Pax Language Foundation, a U.S.-based nonprofit currently <!--[welcoming members](googleform?) and -->pursuing 501(c)(3) status.
+The Pax open source project is stewarded by the Pax Foundation, a U.S.-based nonprofit currently <!--[welcoming members](googleform?) and -->pursuing 501(c)(3) status.

 The initial author of Pax was [Zack Brown](https://www.twitter.com/zackaboo), who designed the language and built the first versions of the compiler and runtimes during a personal sabbatical from 2021-2022.
 He also wrote the initial version of this book.